-Nashville is a thriving community with approximately 700,000 residents and 95 people moving to the area every day.
-It's a community that's used to large crowds, lots of people and condensed traffic.
-Depending on where they're moving from, people arriving in the area may be surprised by how how expensive it is to live in Nashville, or they may be surprised by how inexpensive the cost of living is.
-While Nashville has a higher cost of living than most other places in Tennessee, it's relatively inexpensive for a large, vibrant urban area.
+Nashville is a thriving community with about 700,000 residents, and approximately 36 people move to the area every day.
+Depending on where they're moving from, people arriving in the area may be surprised by how expensive it is to live in Nashville, or they may be surprised by how inexpensive the cost of living is.
+While Nashville's cost of living is higher than most other places in Tennessee, it's relatively inexpensive for a large, vibrant urban area.

 More information about cost of living in Nashville: